 Honestly, I don’t know why women wear these anyway.
-I’m always so afraid of my skirt being tucked into my underwear or my butt just inexplicably being on display.
+I’m always terrified of my skirt being tucked into my underwear or having my under-butt inexplicably on display, somehow.
 But I digress.
 In addition to those horrors, do you really want to have your butt in direct contact with a seat that who-knows-what sat in before you?

 yes: maxi or midi dresses // Dresses are quite comfortable when you feel secure in them.
 Maxi and midi dresses are my go-to dresses because I can walk around unworried about what’s going on behind me, or hunkering down whenever I feel a slight gust of wind.
 For travel, I try to choose dresses with non-floppy necklines.
-This way I can toss multiple bag straps over my shoulders and chest and not worry that my modesty is venturing into dangerous territory, if you know what I mean.
+This way I can toss multiple bag straps over my shoulders and chest and not worry losing a boob, if you know what I mean.

 SHOP MY FAVORITES

 NO: shoes with high-heels, open-toes, or elaborate closures

 This is another one that you would think goes without saying.
 Yet every time I head to the airport, I get stuck in the security line behind people wearing ridiculous shoes.
 Why no open toes?
 Have you ever had someone roll their overweight suitcase over your foot?
 Because I have, and I was *thrilled* that I was wearing covered shoes at the time, or it could have been tragic.

 yes: sneakers // Sneakers are probably the most comfortable option you can find, so they are always my first choice.
 I loosen my laces ahead of time so that I can slip my sneakers on and off easily without fumbling with retying them.
 I simply kick them off when I reach the security belt, then grab them on the other side and slide them back on before the rest of my bags are even out of the x-ray machine.
 Who has time to waddle over to the overcrowded benches after security to tie their shoes?
 Not me.